BMP to JPG Converter — Free Online

 Quality tips for BMP → JPG

 When converting BMP to JPG, the single most impactful setting is the output quality slider.
 Above 85% you cannot perceive any compression artifacts in normal viewing; below 60% the image starts to feel visibly degraded.
-For photographs and screenshots, 82-88% is a strong default.
+FileChange defaults to 92% quality, which is visually lossless for nearly all photographs and screenshots.
 If JPG is a lossless format (PNG, BMP, TIFF), the quality slider is irrelevant — every pixel is preserved exactly.
 For BMP to JPG conversions involving a lossy target, you can also resize down to the actual display size to drop file size further without any visible loss.
 FileChange exposes both controls under "Advanced settings" before you hit Convert.
+BMP is lossless and JPG is lossy, so this conversion permanently discards some data — fine for photos, less ideal for sharp text or hard-edged graphics where JPG can ring around the edges.
+The 92 default quality keeps that loss visually negligible for typical photographic bitmaps.

 Troubleshooting